EnayatAria/UAV-image-classification-by-CNN/README.md

 # Code 1: CNN_vineyard

 This code if for classifying remote senisng images using a convolutional neural network (CNN).
-It is applied to UAV images collected from vineyards in southern regions in France.
+It is applied to UAV images collected from vineyards in the southern regions in France.

 The code is implemented in google colab.